-Wayne Rooney HASN’T actually equalled Bobby Charlton’s goalscoring record
+Wayne Rooney HASN’T actually beaten Bobby Charlton’s goalscoring record

 The Wayne Rooney record was attracting a lot of headlines this weekend.